haakym/coach-manager/readme.md

 #### Calendar

 The calendar was implemented on the front-end using fullcalendar.io through which the data source was simply an DB query returning JSON data.
+Course's are highlighted in different colours to indicate their status, green for assigned and grey for pending.
+Courses can be clicked on to view further course details.

 ##### Code